metashock/Hexdump/README.md

 Installation
 ------------

-- You can install Hexdump using pear:
+- You can install Hexdump using pear as the root user:

-    # pear channel-discover metashock.de/pirum
+    pear channel-discover metashock.de/pirum
-    # pear install metashock/Hexdump-0.1.0
+    pear install metashock/Hexdump-0.1.0

 - You can just download Hexdump.php and put in anywhere into your include\_path